 Gourmet additional adventures

-Daily continental breakfasts with tea or coffee, juice, fresh fruits salad, brioches or croissants, crispy bread, butter and home-made jams, cheese, ham, etc. Breakfasts are served in the living and dining room which is private for the guests.
+Daily continental breakfasts include tea or coffee, juice, fresh fruits salad, brioches or croissants, crispy bread, butter and home-made jams, cheese, ham, etc. Breakfasts are served in the living and dining room which is private for the guests.
 A balcony-terrace oriented south with a view on the valley is the perfect spot to relax while enjoying a drink.

 Welcome aperitif and dinner accompanied by wine.
 We will meet each other, discuss and review the program together.